javalite/site-content/src/activejdbc/caching.md

 ## Manual cache purging

-If you want to manually purge caches (in cases you make destructive data operations outside Model API), you can do so:
+If you want to manually purge caches (in cases you make mutative or destructive data operations outside Model API), you can do so:

 ~~~~ {.java  .numberLines}
 org.javalite.activejdbc.cache.QueryCache.instance().purgeTableCache("books");